astrowp/docs/README.md

 After you purchase AstroWP you will get two things to get your Headless WordPress site up and running:

-1. An invitation to the AstroWP GitHub repositiory
+1. An invite to the AstroWP GitHub repository.
 2. A .wpress WordPress installation file.

 ## Fork the Repository